 - your website code uses strict standards with any redundant or unsupported software removed permanently from your server

-- all of your passwords are different, long, and contain no words that would appear in any dictionary (in any language)
+- all of your passwords are unique, long, and contain no words that would appear in any dictionary (in any language)

 - in addition, the passwords do not contain dates or initials, are alphanumerical, with upper and lower case letters, and contain symbols